Homeland Security waives contracting laws for border wall

 “Under the president’s leadership, we are building more wall, faster than ever before,” the department said in a statement.

-The move is expected to spark criticism that the administration is overstepping its authority, but legal challenges have failed.
+The move is expected to spark criticism that the Trump administration is overstepping its authority, but legal challenges have failed.
 In 2018, a federal judge in San Diego rejected arguments by California and environmental advocacy groups that the secretary’s broad powers should have an expiration date.
 An appeals court upheld the ruling last year.

 Congress gave the secretary power to waive laws in areas of high illegal crossings in 2005 in a package of emergency spending for wars in Iraq and Afghanistan and minimum standards for state-issued identification cards.
 The Senate approved it unanimously, with support from Joe Biden, Barack Obama and Hillary Clinton.
 The House passed it with strong bipartisan support; then-Rep. Bernie Sanders voted against it.